-Maybe.
 As long as a balance remains on your account you will continue to receive notices from the cashiers office.
-If you are still receiving emails or have a balance on your account after mid semester you should contact the Veterans Office to check on your enrollment certification to the VA, unless you recently turned in your Veteran Information Form.
+The VA pays about a week prior to the start of a term.
+Therefore if you have a late starting class, the T&F may remain on your account until the VA sends payment.
+If you are still receiving emails or have a balance on your account after mid semester and all classes have started, you should contact the Veterans Office to check on your enrollment certification to the VA.
 You will not be dropped from classes due to non payment.
 However, you may not be allowed to enroll in a future semester until the balance is paid.

 How many hours do I need to enroll in to be a full time undergraduate?

 |Hours Enrolled||Weeks in Term|

 The fall and spring semesters are 16 week terms.
 The VA pays according to each course's enrollment date.
 If you are enrolled in 9 hours for the entire 16 week semester, and also a 3 hr course for 8 weeks, you will receive the full time housing allowance while taking the 8 week course.
 For the period you are only in 9 hours, the VA will pay you 3/4 time (For a 16 week term, 9 hrs = 80% of the full time housing allowance rate; 8 hrs = 70%).